Is this Abuse?

 If you suspect a friend or family member has been sexually assaulted, there are signs to look for.
 While there is no standard response, victims may experience a few, none or all of the following:

-ANGER: Feeling angry at the assailant.
-Victims might find themselves thinking about retaliation.
+- ANGER: Feeling angry at the assailant.
+Victims may find themselves thinking about retaliation.
 They may be angry at the world since they no longer feel safe.
 If they are religious, they may feel angry that their faith did not prevent this from happening.

-2. Social Withdrawal: This symptom has been called “psychic numbing” and involves not experiencing feelings of any kind.
+- Social withdrawal: This symptom has been called “psychic numbing” and involves not experiencing feelings of any kind.

-3. Avoidance behaviors and actions: Victims may desire to avoid any feelings or thoughts that might recall to mind events about the rape.
+- Avoidance behaviors and actions: Victims may attempt to avoid any feelings or thoughts that might recall events about the rape.

-4. Increased Physiological Arousal Characteristics: This symptom can be marked by an exaggerated startle response, hypervigilance, sleep disorders or difficulty concentrating.
+- Increased physiological arousal characteristics: This symptom can be marked by an exaggerated startle response, hypervigilance, sleep disorders or difficulty concentrating.